-What is the difference between virtualization vs containerization, which is better?
+What is the difference between virtualization and containerization, which is better?
 This debate has many sides and many benefits.
 It's important to know which method is best for your application needs, especially if you're looking to run your applications in the cloud.

 We'll discuss the main differences between the two as well as the pros and cons of both.

 The difference between virtualization and containerization

 To understand the difference between containerization and virtualization, it’s best to begin by understanding the basic meanings of these terms.

 The word virtualization is derived from the term virtual machine.
 The basic meaning of a virtual machine is simply a machine that exists in virtual form i.e. it is not physical, not tangible.
 But to be able to have a virtual machine, you need a physical machine.
 The physical computer is known as the host as it is the one that houses the virtual machine.

 Virtualization therefore is the creation of a virtual version of a physical computer.
 The virtual computer depends on the resources (CPU, storage and memory) of a physical computer.

 Containerization is derived from the word container.
 A container, as we know it in ordinary use, is an enclosed object that is used for holding and transporting something.
 In technology, a container is a standalone unit that is used for holding and transporting applications.